Become a baker using the Concordium Client#

 Note

-You can only import accounts created in the Concordium Wallet for Mobile or Concordium Wallet for Web into the Concordium Client.
+You can only import accounts created in the Concordium Wallet for Mobile, Concordium Wallet for Web, or Concordium Legacy Wallet into the Concordium Client.
 That is, you cannot import accounts created in the Desktop Wallet because they are created using a LEDGER device.
-You get the account information by exporting a JSON file with the account information from the Concordium Legacy Wallet.
-For more information, see Make a backup of identities and accounts.
+You get the account information by exporting a JSON file with the account information.

 To import an account run:

-$concordium-client config account import <path/to/exported/file> --name bakerAccount
+$concordium-client config account import <path/to/exported/file> --name validatorAccount

 For the Concordium Wallet for Web, use the following command: